telerik/winforms-docs/gridview/columns/gridviewdatacolumn.md

 # GridViewDataColumn

 __GridViewDataColumn__ descends from __GridViewColumn__ and is the base class for all data bound column types.
-Using __GridViewDataColumn__ you can find out the data type for the column and other properties that relate specificly to data binding including:
+Using __GridViewDataColumn__ you can find out the data type for the column and other properties that relate specifically to data binding including:

 * Grouping and sorting properties: __AllowDragToGroup__, __AllowGroup__, __AllowSort, IsGrouped, IsSorted.__